MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/README.md

 These states are defined in a comparable order.
 This means if a Process has the state `ALIVE`, then it must also be `STARTED`.
 Likewise, if a Process is `READY`, it must also be `ALIVE` and `STARTED`.

-These states can be set by calling the relevent method from the ProcessStatus class we initialized above:
+These states can be set by calling the relevant method from the ProcessStatus class we initialized above:

 * `status.set_started()`
 * `status.set_error()`